hanzoai/team/production/README.md

 ## AI Service

-Huly provides AI-powered chatbot that provides several services:
+hanzoai provides AI-powered chatbot that provides several services:

 - chat with AI
 - text message translations in the chat